Ragged Digital Vision: Historical Document

 To stimulate the production of knowledge and incentivise engagement with established tenets of scientific method, this open peer review system is being devised:

 A GUI-based warm peer review system will serve to make a contribution to annex the traditional modes of peer review supporting a cultural advance which underpins public engagement by institutions and knowledge production.
 The GUI warm system also serves to protect the identity and privacy of the individuals to increase objectivity and equity within the peer review process.
-A clear, rigorous and robust legal-ethical framework is essential to instil confidence in the participating individuals.
+A clear, rigorous and robust legal-ethical framework is essential to instill confidence in the participating individuals.

 The purpose of the GUI system will be to focus attention to the content, quality and methodology of the work rather than preconceptions about the provenance of origin.
 Distinct protocols for the protection of intellectual property be in place so that appropriation of research is avoided.